unswsecsoc/constitution/README.md

       6.3.1 Ten (10) or one half of the Club membership, whichever is the lesser, for all Clubs with less than 75 members, and for any other Club that has been active for less than 18 months from the time they first affiliated to Arc; or, 6.3.2 Fifteen (15) ordinary members for all Clubs with more than 75 members that have been active for more than 18 months from the time they first affiliated to Arc.
 An ordinary member is defined as a member of the Club that did not serve as Executive in the current year.
     6.4 At an Annual General Meeting:
-      6.4.1 Reports shall be presented by at least one of the Co-Presidents and the Treasurer;
+      6.4.1 Reports shall be presented by the President and the Treasurer;
       6.4.2 Full financial reports shall be presented and adopted;
       6.4.3 Constitutional amendments and other motions on notice may be discussed and voted upon.
       6.4.4 The Chair will hand over the meeting to the Returning Officer who will: